-Extended school and off-site arrangements
+Extended school, out of school providers and off-site arrangements

 All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
 Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.
+When we host out-of-school providers on the premises it should be noted that whilst the provider is responsible for their own safeguarding and child protection policies and procedures, the school may refer any concerns they have about the provider to the local authority.
+The school uses the DFE Keeping-children-safe-in-out-of-school-settings-code-of-practice as best practice guidance.